siberoloji/siberoloji.github.io/content/en/blog/C++/2024-06-30-c-hello-world-with-explanaition.md

-The first line `#include &lt;iostream&gt;` is a preprocessor directive that includes the iostream standard library.
+The first line `#include <iostream>` is a preprocessor directive that includes the iostream standard library.
 This library allows for input/output operations.
 In this case, it's used to output text to the console.